Suger

 An agent is an AI assistant with defined instructions, model configuration, optional integration access, optional skills, and optional knowledge bases.
 Each agent is tuned for a particular domain — from writing code to managing CRM data to analyzing revenue.

-An installed agent (Code Reviewer) — its welcome message, conversation starters, and configured model; the sidebar lists your installed agents with ownership badges (system / org / user)
+An installed agent (Code Reviewer) — its welcome message and conversation starters shown in a fresh conversation; the sidebar lists your installed agents with ownership badges (system / org / user)

 Agent Catalog